stevetsa/awesome-nih-cloud-and-data-science-resources/README.md

 # awesome-nih-cloud-and-data-science-resources

-List of cloud-based resouces (and the ICs developing these methods) at the NIH.
+List of cloud-based and other data science/big data resouces (and the ICs developing these methods) at the NIH.
 [Contributions welcome...](https://github.com/stevetsa/awesome-nih-cloud-resources/blob/master/CONTRIBUTE.md)

 Inspired by [awesome-single-cell](https://github.com/seandavi/awesome-single-cell/blob/master/README.md)